-Lecture, 3 hours; Laboratory 1 hour.
 Students will learn about the fundamentals of the scope of work for Jewish nonprofits, including temples, community and faith-based entities.
 The approach for this class will be explaining key concepts that drive most management decisions for non-profits, as well as providing a solid grounding in Jewish studies that informs the program management and delivery of services typically provided by Jewish non-profits.

-159CE Entertainment Business - Contracts & Negotiation (0)
+159CE Entertainment Business -Contracts & Negotiation (0)

-Lecture, 0.22 hours; Laboratory 0.11 hours.
 Students will apply the fundamentals of entertainment contracts learned in 132CE and undertake real-world analyses of specific contracts and negotiating clauses in the same to various situations that students will face in either searching for employment in the entertainment industry or in their work in the entertainment industry so as to how to beneficially navigate emerging entertainment occupations in light of recent changes to the Law.
-The approach for this class will be delving into how key concepts that occur with the 6 phases that most entertainment projects go through (see § II.1, infra) are addressed by specific contracts and contract-related issues (e.g., union and guild requirements).
+The approach for this class will be delving into how key concepts that occur with the 6 phases that most entertainment projects go through (see § II.1, infra) are addressed by specific contracts and contract-related issues (e.g., union and quild requirements).
 Assignments will analyze contractual language in light of current/emerging best commercial practices.